Durabull Documentation

 Setup

-2. Add a Webhook route with your endpoint URL.
+2. Add a Webhook alert destination with a name and endpoint URL.

 3. Optionally add a signing secret (minimum 16 characters).